TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 Formal Description
 ------------------
 HTTP-WalServeUs is a professional, lightweight HTTP server designed for nontechnical humans.
 Its primary purpose is for those hosting small websites from home, whether hobbyist or small business or other.
-It is entirely free and open-source, and will soon support useful and easy-to-install extensions.
+It is entirely free and open source, and will soon support useful and easy-to-install extensions.
 It contains well-detailed and easy-to-navigate documentation in HTML format in order to make the server as easy to use as possible regardless of technological experience.

 What it can do
 --------------